krivamsh007/data_project/README.md

 - **Fact_Customer_Behavior:**
   - Metrics: Churn rate, cross‑sell opportunities, customer segmentation metrics

-Test data is generated using Python scripts (with Faker) and stored as CSV files under `data/raw`.
-Scripts are provided for each table to ensure consistency and reproducibility.

 ---

 ## 🤖 AI Use Cases & Reporting Requirements